Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Incomparability notions for Banach spaces and their connection to operator theory

 We write $\sS(\cX,\cY)$ and $\sE(\cX,\cY)$ for the collections of strictly singular and inessential operators, respectively, from~$\cX$ to~$\cY$.
 They generalize the ideal $\sK(\cX,\cY)$ of compact operators in several ways.
 The following remark lists the main properties that we require. \begin{rem} \begin{enumerate}[label={\normalfont{(\roman*)}}] \item Every compact operator is strict\-ly singular, and every strict\-ly singular operator is inessential (see for instance \cite[Theorems~7.36 and 7.44]{A04} or \cite[\S{}26.7.3]{pie}). \item The assignments~$\sS$ and~$\sE$ are closed operator ideals in the sense of Pietsch (see for instance \cite[page~388 and Theorem~7.5]{A04} or \cite[Theorem~1.9.4, Pro\-p\-o\-si\-tion~4.2.7 and Section~4.3]{pie}). \item For every $k\in\Z$, the class of Fredholm operators of index~$k$ is stable under inessential perturbations in the sense that $U+T\in\Phi_k(\cX,\cY)$ whenever $U\in\Phi_k(\cX,\cY)$ and $T\in\sE(\cX,\cY)$ (see for instance \cite[Theorem~7.23]{A04}). \end{enumerate} \end{rem}

-Comparing Definitions~\ref{D:EssIncomp} and~\ref{D:ssIness}\ref{D:Iness}, we see that two Banach spaces~$\cX$ and~$\cY$ are essentially incomparable if and only if every operator from~$\cX$ to~$\cY$ is inessential.
+Comparing Definitions~\ref{D:EssIncomp} and~\ref{D:ssIness}\ref{D:Iness}, we see that a pair of Banach spaces~$(\cX,\cY)$ is essentially incomparable if and only if every operator from~$\cX$ to~$\cY$ is inessential.
 Both definitions display an obvious lack of symmetry, which raises the question what happens if we replace the condition that $I_\cX-ST\in\Phi(\cX)$ with \mbox{$I_\cY-TS\in\Phi(\cY)$} in either of them?
 It turns out that it makes no difference because the following well-known elementary lemma implies that $I_\cX-ST\in\Phi(\cX)$ if and only if \mbox{$I_\cY-TS\in\Phi(\cY)$.}

 \begin{lem} Let $S\in\sB(\cY,\cX)$ and $T\in\sB(\cX,\cY)$ for some Banach spaces~$\cX$ and~$\cY$.
 Then $\ker(I_\cX - ST)\cong \ker(I_\cY - TS)$.
 Moreover, if $\ran(I_\cX - ST)$ and $\ran(I_\cY - TS)$ are closed, then $\cX/\ran (I_\cX - ST)\cong \cY/\ran (I_\cY - TS)$. \end{lem}